Troy Teresak.

 Background & research.

 I am a Ph.D.
 Candidate in International Crime and Justice at Florida International University, where I also serve as an Adjunct Professor in the Department of Criminology and Criminal Justice.
-I teach Introduction to Criminology (CCJ2020) as Instructor of Record, and my dissertation is scheduled to defend Summer 2026.
+I teach Introduction to Criminology (CCJ2020) as Instructor of Record, and my dissertation defense is expected in Spring 2027.

 My research program focuses on systemic inequalities in the criminal justice system, with particular emphasis on racial disparities in prosecutorial outcomes, immigration and crime, police effectiveness, and LGBTQ+ hate crime classification.
 I use quantitative methods — regression modeling, fixed-effects designs, and large-N analysis — complemented by applied intelligence and OSINT experience.